-Join Bob McGannon for an in-depth discussion in this video Understanding team development stages, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video Understanding team development stages, part of Project Management Foundations: Teams.

 Without leadership and guidance…from you as the project manager,…your team is guaranteed to fail.…The challenge is the guidance you need…to provide your team changes frequently.…Thankfully, the guidance changes are fairly predictable…and was best described by Bruce Tuckman in what is called…"The Tuckman Model of Group Development".…The Tuckman Model has four stages;…"forming", "storming", "norming" and "performing".…